ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       - secrets/config.production.json
     ~~~

     This `kustomization.yaml`, compared to the ones you have already set up for the Valkey and MariaDB components, does not have anything in particular to highlight.
-All the parameters specified there should be familiar to you at this point.
+You should be familiar with all the parameters specified here at this point.

 ### Validating the Kustomize YAML output